DirectorySecurity Advisories

 tag: "latest"

-Assuming these values are saved in cgr_values.yaml, you should be able to run:
+Assuming these values are saved in a file named cgr_values.yaml, you should be able to apply them by running the following commands:

-If using the file data storage plugin, please configure it to write to /var/lib/vault.
+If using the file data storage plugin, we recommend that you configure it to write to /var/lib/vault.

 By default logs will be streamed to stdout and stderr, but can be configured to write to /var/log/vault.